taajcheema/taajcheema.github.io/index.md

 ---
 <body>
 Hi there!
 I'm Jason, and I'm currently a PhD candidate in Geophysics at Stanford University.
-I'm interested in extracting useful information from large data sets.
+I'm interested in extracting useful information from large data sets in geophysics and beyond.
 Specifically, my research turns massive amounts of ambient seismic noise recordings to characterize shallow subsurface properties.
+You can find more information about my research under the Projects tab.

+#In addition to geophysics, I am an avid sports fan with a particular interest in
+#sports analytics.
+You can find my work with PitchFX data in baseball under the
+#projects tab.

+Thanks for visiting!
 </body>